-- A. The class will meet on Sunday mornings from 8:15 a.m. to 11:30 a.m. in Law 105.
-We will take at least one restroom and stretching break. - B. The first class meets on Sunday, August 17.
-The last class meets on Sunday, November 23.
-The class will meet thirteen times.
-But the class will not meet on the following two dates: Sunday, August 31 due to Labor Day; and Sunday, October 19 due to the midterm break. - C. Several class sessions may be offered in an asynchronous online format.
-This means that you will be able to "attend" these sessions from wherever you have Internet access. - D. Depending on class interest, I am happy to schedule an extra "review" class during the weeks before the final exam.
-Please email your questions to me at least 24 hours before such session to better enable me to answer them.
+- A. The class will meet both on Wednesday afternoons from 12:10 a.m. to 2:20 p.m. and on Friday afternoons from 1:20 to 2:20 p.m. in WMCL 129. - B. Lunch: Given the peculiar timing of this class, feel free to bring and eat your lunch (quietly). - C. The first class meets on Friday, August 21.
+The last class meets on Friday, November 20.
+The class will meet twenty-three times. - D. The class will not meet on the following four dates: - 1.
+Friday, October 16 due to mid-semester break - 2.
+Wednesday, October 21 due to a conference conflict - 3.
+Friday, October 23 due to a conference conflict - 4.
+Friday, November 6 due to a conference conflict - E. Required Extracurricular Meeting - 1.
+The Minnesota Board of Medical Practice will be holding its next regularly scheduled meeting at Hamline University.
+Since medical licensing is a primary target issue in this course, I strongly encourage you to attend.
+The meeting will be in East Hall at 9:00 a.m. on Saturday, September 12, 2015.
+There will be coffee and breakfast. - 2.
+If you cannot attend this meeting, then please plan to attend another meeting of this or another healthcare licensing board before November 20, 2015.
+There are many. http://mn.gov/health-licensing-boards/ - F. Several class sessions may be offered in an asynchronous online format.
+This means that you will be able to "attend" these sessions from wherever you have Internet access. - G. Depending on class interest, I am happy to schedule an extra "review" class during the weeks before the final exam. - 1.
+Please email your questions to me at least 24 hours before such session to better enable me to answer them. - 2.
 I am also happy to meet, at any time during the semester, both with individual students in my office, and with small groups.
 For example, last year, several students found it useful to review essays that they wrote on extra practice problems.